Teaching English in South Korea changed my life.

 It’s damn tough to take on a new job, new country, new language and a new culture at the same time.

-With this MONSTER guide to teaching in South Korea, that transition is going to be a hell of a lot easier.
+With this MONSTER teaching English in Korea guide, that transition is going to be a hell of a lot easier.

 All the answers about teaching in South Korea are here!

 This beast is the product of some 50+ hours work.

 And unbelievably, there’s more!
 It doesn’t end with this post.